 99designs has supported not-for-profit organizations around the world since our launch in 2008, and in July 2012 we announced a new, formal initiative: 99nonprofits.
-We initially set out to give free design contests to 99 organizations, but in the summer of 2013 we surpassed that number – and we have no plans to stop!
+We initially set out to give free design contests to 99 organizations, but in the summer of 2013 we surpassed that number – and nearly two years later, we still have no plans to stop!

 Organizations must be registered as not-for-profit per the appropriate local governmental authorities and will be asked to provide proof of this status.
 99designs supports organizations making a positive impact in their local communities and internationally.
 To see some of the design work 99nonprofits participants have received, you can check out this blog post.

 How do I apply?

 To be considered for a full fee waiver, please complete this short application form.
 You can expect to hear back from us within one month, and if you are accepted into the 99nonprofits program we will provide additional details along with dedicated customer support.

 There is no deadline to apply.
 Applications are accepted on a rolling basis, and we choose new participants at the beginning of each month.
 If you have an upcoming event for which you have specific design needs, you can indicate this on the application form and we will take your own deadline into consideration.

 What are my chances of being chosen?

 We typically select about eight organizations each month to take part in 99nonprofits; unfortunately this means we are unable to assist everyone that applies.
 To date we’ve accepted more than 160 nonprofits into the program, drawing from an application pool of more than 500 organizations in 35 countries.
 As a truly global company – our graphic designers and customers live in more than 190 countries – we aim to support a wide diversity of organizations in terms of both geography and purpose.

 Watch the informational video on our homepage and see our FAQ page to learn more about the 99designs model.
 Still have questions?
 Please call the telephone number listed on our homepage or shoot us an email at email@example.com.